Aircloak/aircloak/cloak/README.md

 If you want to add a new standard deployment target, please add it to the `deploy_targets` folder of this repo.

 __Note__: You can run multiple cloaks on the same machine.
 As long as you're not doing any performance/load tests, that should be fine. `srv-76-135` exists for experimental loads that can potentially affect and break other cloaks.
 If you need a dedicated machine, feel free to take one.
+It's worth noting that cloaks running on different machines can still affect each other's performance if they use the same database.

 If you want to add the additional configuration, you can add a new folder under `/opt/share/cloak_runtime_configs/`.
 Take a look at the existing ones (e.g. `prod` or `stage`) for examples. __Note__: `/opt/share` is shared between all thors, so you only need to add the configuration on one thor, and then you can reuse it on all others.